ferrous-systems/rust-training/example-code/qemu-aarch64v8a/README.md

    10.00    20.00    30.00    40.00    50.00    60.00    70.00    80.00    90.00   100.00
 PANIC: PanicInfo { payload: Any { .. }, message: Some(I am a panic), location: Location { file: "src/bin/with_heap.rs", line: 61, col: 5 }, can_unwind: true, force_no_backtrace: false }
 ```

+This folder contains a `rust-toolchain.toml` file, so if you are using
+`rustup`, then `./build.sh` will automatically use Ferrocene.
+You can remove
+or modify the `rust-toolchain.toml` file if you wish to use a different Rust
+compiler, or you can set the `RUSTC` environment variable.

 Rather than type out the full QEMU command line, you can also use `qemu.sh`: